nashvan/nashwan.github.io/ckad/ckad_core_concepts.md

-## CKAD exercise Scenarios and Answers

-These are the core concept scenarios and answers for CKAD exam.

 # Core Concepts (13%)

 ### Q/Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace